Everyday Percentage Calculator

 Can a percentage increase be more than 100%?

 Yes.
-A percentage increase can absolutely be greater than 100%.
-If a value doubles, that is a 100% increase because the gain equals the original amount.
+A percentage increase can be greater than 100%.
+If a value doubles, that is a 100% increase.
 If it triples, that is a 200% increase because the gain is twice the original amount.

 How do you reverse a percentage decrease?